 Normally, if you write comprehensive exams in April of your second year, the entire dissertation committee will meet in September of your third year to approve the final version of your proposal.
 (This target date will be adjusted if you are writing comprehensive exams at a different date.)

 We will register new dissertation title with the Canadian Historical Association each fall to inform other historians that you intend to undertake research on that subject in the near future.

 You must prepare your first report on your research in progress for your dissertation supervisor, preferably by the end of your third PhD year and no later than your fourth PhD year.

-Thereafter, the committee must meet at least once a year, typically in September, and submit to the graduate office a formal report regarding the student’s progress.
-The graduate office provides a progress report form to the supervisor and the report will normally be due on September 30.
+Thereafter, the committee must meet at least once a year, typically in October, and submit to the graduate office a formal report regarding the student’s progress.
+The graduate office provides a progress report form to the student and the report will normally be due on October 31.
 The progress report is essential to both the department and the School of Graduate Studies.

 If you need to go abroad to conduct research, you should take the following steps when making arrangements:

 - Start with the graduate administrator’s office to arrange for the appropriate documentation and approvals for your research trip, and ensure that your direct deposit is set up.